SOLD OUT: Suzanne Ciani in Concert

-This concert will be preceded by a free public conversation with Suzanne Ciani and curator Kelsey Halliday Johnson at 5pm.
+This concert will be preceded by a FREE public conversation with Suzanne Ciani and curator Kelsey Halliday Johnson at 5pm until approximately 6pm.

 Join us at International House for the first program of a special two-day engagement in Philadelphia with legendary Buchla synthesizer and electronic music pioneer Suzanne Ciani as part of the project Making/Breaking the Binary: Women, Art & Technology (1968-1985) co-presented with the University of Pennsylvania's Department of Music's 2017 series MUSICA PRACTICA / ELETTRONICA VIVA and Ars Nova Workshop.
 This performance will mark her Philadelphia debut and a rare return to the instrument she helped define and innovate, the Buchla modular synthesizer.